Advanced Penetration Testing by CREST Certified Experts

 - Phase 7: Reporting and Debrief

-- You will receive a high-level management report and an in-depth technical review document for each engagement.
+- You will receive a high-level management report and an in-depth technical review document for every penetration testing engagement.

 - These documents will highlight security vulnerabilities and identify areas for exploitation.